robocup-junior/erebus-document/content/en/docs/Tutorials/Emitter and Receiver/_index.md

 {{< code-toggle file="scoring">}}
 {{</code-toggle>}}

-#### Signaling End of Run
+#### Signaling End of Play

-To signal to the Main Supervisor the end of run in order to receive an exit bonus, send the character <b>'E'</b> using the emitter:
+To signal to the Main Supervisor the end of play in order to receive an exit bonus, send the character <b>'E'</b> using the emitter:

 {{< code-toggle file="endOfRun">}}
 {{</code-toggle>}}